LeDragoX/Win-Debloat-Tools/README.md

 - `Enable/Disable Clipboard Sync Across Devices`: Manages the **Clipboard Sync Across Devices** setting, which allows to use the same clipboard for multiple devices (must be using a MS account);
 - `Enable/Disable Cortana`: Manages the **Cortana** setting;
 - `Enable/Disable Hibernate`: Manages the **Hibernate** setting;
+- `Enable/Disable Legacy Context Menu`: Bring back the Windows 10 **context menu** from right-clicking or default on Windows 11;
 - `Enable/Disable Old Volume Control`: Manages the **Old Volume Control (Win 7/8.1)** setting;
 - `Enable/Disable Online Speech Recognition`: Manages the **Online Speech Recognition** setting, by pressing the keys `Windows + H` you can speak through your mic, then use it to type text using your voice;
 - `Enable/Disable Phone Link`: Manages the **Phone Link** setting, which can link your Android/iPhone devices notifications to Windows;